10.9.5.10 Totalising to qualify for an Australian benefit - Agreement with Ireland

 When periods of Australian residence (at any time) and Irish periods of PRSI contributions coincide, they shall be taken into account only once as a period of residence in Australia, by Australia.

 People residing in Ireland, or a third country with which Australia has an agreement, must have a minimum of 12 months AWLR (6 months of which must be continuous) before they can totalise to qualify for an Australian benefit.
 No minimum working life residence is required for people residing in Australia.

-Widowed persons who do not have enough PRSI contributions to qualify for Australian parenting payment (single) or BVA may use any of their late partner's PRSI contributions which do not overlap with their own.
+Widowed persons who do not have enough PRSI contributions to add to their periods as an Australian resident to qualify for parenting payment (single) may use any of their late partner's PRSI contributions which do not overlap with their own.